agemooij/riak-scala-client/README.md

     - builtin spray-json (de)serializers
 - Automatic indexing of Scala (case) classes using type classes
 - Auto-retry of fetches and stores (a standard feature of the underlying spray-client library)
-- Completely non-blocking thanks to Scala 2.10 Futures, Akka, and spray-client
-- Transparent integration with Akka projects through an Akka extension

 The following Riak (http) API features are still under construction: